- Get acquainted with local flora and fauna at Ram Tzul

 Day 3: Explore the Cuevas de Candelaría

 In the morning you'll transfer from Cobán a couple of hours north to the town of Candelaría, located in the Alta Verapaz department of Guatemala.
 The area is known for its towering limestone mountains, at the base of which are river caves that you can explore.
 Besides hiking around on foot and swimming in the water, you can go on a tubing excursion through this unique cavern system.
 Following the cave tour, you'll return to Candelaría, check into your hotel, and will have the rest of the day free.

 Day 4: Tour Laguna Lachúa

-Today, depart at 8 am for a day trip to the Laguna Lachúa National Park.
-The park consists of a circular lagoon surrounded by a dense, tropical jungle.
-About 1.2 miles in diameter and 650 feet deep, the lake is home to an abundance of animal species, including jaguars, pumas, and tapirs.
+Depart at 8 am for a day trip to Laguna Lachúa National Park, which covers 56 sq miles (145 sq km) in northern-central Guatemala.
+The park is centered around a large lagoon that's about 1.2 miles in diameter, 650 feet deep, and is surrounded by dense, tropical jungle.
+The lagoon is home to an abundance of animal species, including jaguars, pumas, and tapirs.
 In fact, there are 300 species of birds, alone.
-It is an ecological island of sorts, like a patch of forest floating in the water.
-From the banks, look for the peak of La Sultana.
+If you're an inveterate nature lover, you'll have a great time exploring an ecological haven.